Hyperion-BT/helios-book/src/intro.md

 [Chapter 3](./cli/index.md) covers how to use Helios smart contracts with *cardano-cli*.

-[Chapter 4](./advanced-concepts/index.md) covers minting policies, exploits to be aware of, some more complex scripts, and some recommendations for building DApps.
+[Chapter 4](./advanced-concepts/index.md) covers minting policies, exploits to be aware of, some more complex scripts, and some recommendations for building dApps.